lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 ```

 Apart from the imports and some function definitions, this is pretty much all
-the code we need for a production grade microservice that extracts novels from a
-stream of books.
+the code we need that extracts novels from a stream of books.
 Sweet.
+If you'd
-If you'd like to play around with this code, I have an
-example repo on GitHub:
+like to play around with this code, I have an example repo on GitHub:
 [lucapette/kafka-streams-example](https://github.com/lucapette/kafka-streams-vs-typestream).

 ## TypeStream